-where $P{CCH}$ designates the power transmitted on common channels (CCH) [HoTo].
+where P{CCH} designates the power transmitted on common channels (CCH) [HoT04].
 Note that this last term is not power controlled, and so it can be modeled by adding a constant power.
 Also it is assumed not to depend on b.

-The equation (2.8) gives the minimum transmission power of a traffic channel from a base station to a mobile.
-Basic algebra yields the following:
+Equation (2.8) gives the minimum transmission power of a traffic channel from a base station to a mobile.
+We now assume that the common channels transmitted power is a fraction φ of the base station's output power P_b , i.e.,